Guiding Principles (Informative)#

-Using DICOM: - DICOM provides the industry with the ability to develop solutions that store and recall images and their metadata across different products.
+Using DICOM: - DICOM provides the industry with the ability to develop solutions that store and recall images and their metadata across different products. - DICOM has a defined protocol for exchanging images over networks and between devices.
+Promoting DICOM use facilitates implementation, and increased adoption by developers enhances interoperability. - All characteristics listed in Sections 9-18 can be recorded in DICOM tags and are addressed in this document.

 Improving Search Capabilities: - Using DICOM tags allows the industry to develop solutions that enhance search capabilities by searching through DICOM tags and their values.